longevity-genie/holy-bio-mcp/README.md

 ---

-## 🛠️ Included MCP Servers
+## 🛠️ Included MCP Servers & Integration Tools

-This framework unites the following specialized MCP servers.
+This framework unites the following specialized MCP servers and integration tools.
 Each is a powerful tool on its own, but together they form a comprehensive research platform.

+### Integration Tools
+- **[biostratum-eliza](./biostratum-eliza)**: An ElizaOS plugin that enables autonomous AI agents to seamlessly connect to and utilize all the MCP servers below, providing a unified interface for building complex agentic workflows in bioinformatics research.

+### MCP Servers
 - **[gget-mcp](https://github.com/longevity-genie/gget-mcp)**: A powerful bioinformatics toolkit for genomics queries and analysis, wrapping the popular `gget` library.
 - **[opengenes-mcp](https://github.com/longevity-genie/opengenes-mcp)**: A queryable database for aging and longevity research from the OpenGenes project.
 - **[synergy-age-mcp](https://github.com/longevity-genie/synergy-age-mcp)**: A database of synergistic and antagonistic genetic interactions in longevity from SynergyAge.